Doncic dominates as Mavs outgun Harden and the Rockets

 Tim Hardaway scored 31 points on 10-of-18 shooting, including five of 11 on three-pointers in the win in front of a crowd of 18,050 at Toyota Center arena.

 The Rockets dropped their third straight game following an eight-game winning streak.
-Houston had their moments when they came close to forging a tie but they always fell just short.
+Houston had their moments when they came close to forcing a tie but they always fell just short.

 The Rockets opened the game with three turnovers on their first three possessions, fuelling the Mavericks' 7-0 start.

+"We allowed them to do whatever they wanted to do from the beginning of the game and when you give a team like that comfort ... they gain confidence.
+And that's what they did," Houston coach Mike D'Antoni said.

-Clint Capela recorded his sixth 20-rebound game in seven starts, pairing 22 boards with 21 points.
+Clint Capela recorded his sixth 20-rebound game in seven starts, delivering 22 rebounds with 21 points.

 Russell Westbrook added 27 points, while P.J.
 Tucker and Danuel House scored 16 points apiece.